If you would like to acquire this pattern click here.

 Mr Griffith died in 1998 at 97.
 He was inducted into the Catskill Fly Fishing Center and Museum, Fly Fishing Hall of Fame in 2008.

 The Griffiths Gnat is his brain child.

-Mr Griffiths tied the fly with a peacock body palmered with grizzly hackle.
+Mr Griffiths tied the fly on a size 20 hook with a peacock body palmered with grizzly hackle.

-Griffiths introduced the fly to Dr Ernest Schwiebert who popularized the fly in his classic book “Nympha.”
+Griffiths introduced the fly to Dr Ernestt Schwiebert who popularized the fly in his classic book “Nymphs.”

-Schweirbert told me he thought the Trout took the Gnat for a cluster of resting or mating midges on the surface film.
+Schweirbert told me he thought the Trout took the Gnat for a cluster of resting or mating diptera on the surface film.

-Anytime I can incorporate peacock into a Spring Creek pattern I do, so I sick with the peacock body.
+Anytime I can incorporate peacock into a Spring Creek pattern I do, so I stick with the peacock body.
 I tie it in sizes 18 to 28.

 Mr Griffiths pattern is my “go to” pattern when adult diptera are on the water.